FusionFormer: A Multi-sensory Fusion in Bird's-Eye-View and Temporal Consistent Transformer for 3D Object Detection: Method

 \section{Method}

 Here we present our method in detail.
 Figure \ref{fig2} (a) illustrates our proposed FusionFormer for multimodal temporal fusion.
 By utilizing a fusion encoder based on deformable attention~\citep{lin2022sparse4d}, LiDAR and image features are transformed into fused BEV features.
 Compared to previous approaches such as BEVFusion~\citep{liu2023bevfusion, liang2022bevfusion}, FusionFormer can adapt to different feature representations of different modalities without requiring pre-transformation into BEV space.
 The image branch can retain its original 2D feature representation, while the point cloud branch can be represented as BEV features or voxel features.
+Detailed information regarding the image branch and point cloud branch can be found in the A.1 section of the appendix.
 The temporal fusion module utilizes deformable attention to fuse BEV features from the current and previous frames that have been temporally aligned.
 Then the processed multimodal temporal fusion BEV features are input into the detection task head to obtain 3D object detection results.